By Hardik Rajgor Jan. 07, 2019

 Image credit: Getty Images

 Over the years, India vs Australia has become the defining contest in cricket, as prestigious as an India-Pakistan clash, or The Ashes.
-The battles on the field have produced some of the most breathtaking moments in the sport’s history — Sachin and Warne’s magnificent duel at the Chepauk, or VVS Laxman’s magical 281 in Kolkata.
+The battles on the field have produced some of the most breathtaking moments in the sport’s history — Sachin and Warne’s magnificent duel at the Chepauk, VVS Laxman’s magical 281 in Kolkata and most recently, Cheteshwar Pujara’s stubborn and defiant display with the bat.
 Fireworks have not been restricted to the bat and ball, with tempers flying high and heated words being exchanged, from the infamous “monkeygate” to the bizarre “brain fade”.
+Even the current India Australia test series had moments of top class banter, with Rishabh Pant and Tim Paine constantly having a go at each other from behind the stumps.

-The stage has been set for Kohli to make history once again.
+The stage was set for Kohli to make history once again.

 But when it came to the game, India failed to dominate and the Australians basked in glory.

-The stage has been set for Kohli to make history once again – to be the first Indian captain to win a Test series against Australia in Australia, to have his legacy solidified and name etched in the record books.
+The stage was set for Kohli to make history and he did make history, becoming the first Indian captain to win a Test series against Australia in Australia, solidifying his legacy and having his name etched in the record books.
 It could be the real feather in his cap, the mother of all achievements.
-The Australian team is definitely not in top form; the question remains whether Kohli can deliver the knockout punch.
+Best batsman, best team, best captain, what else is left for Virat Kohli to achieve in the game?
+Dare I say, a World Cup later this year.